fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 - Run `yarn install` to install dependencies.
 - Copy `.env.dist` to `.env` and provide your FingerprintJS Public `API_KEY`.
   - If you want to develop the extension locally, you also need to set `WEBSITE_URL=https://localhost:8080/`.
-  - You will also need to set the `EXTENSION_IDS`, we will get back to it late.
+  - You will also need to set the `VITE_EXTENSION_IDS`, we will get back to it late.
 - Run `yarn extension:watch` to build the extension on changes.
 - Install the unpacked extension in your browser.
 To do that:
   - Head to `chrome://extensions/` page in your browser.